 Trending intervals or COV thresholds shall be and indicated in the points list and as directed by the USPS upon system start-up.

-The Contractor shall demonstrate functional trends as specified for a period of 30 days after successful system demonstration before Substantial Completion of the system.
+Demonstrate functional trends as specified for a period of 30 days after successful system demonstration before Substantial Completion of the system.

 All trend data shall be stored in the BC for a minimum of 7 days